Menu

 Can you island-hop from Naxos?

 Yes — Naxos is the best island-hopping hub in the Cyclades after Paros.
-Ferries run to Paros (40 min), Mykonos (45 min), Santorini (2.5 hr), Ios (1.5 hr), and the Small Cyclades (1–2 hr).
-The combination of Naxos as a main base with day trips or overnights to Koufonisia and Paros is one of the best Cyclades itineraries available.
-See our Greece Itinerary 10 Days for a suggested routing.
+Ferries run to Paros at 40 minutes, Mykonos at 45 minutes, Santorini at 2.5 hours, and the Small Cyclades at 1 to 2 hours.
+The combination of Naxos as a main base with day trips to Koufonisia and Paros is one of the best Cyclades itineraries available.